humaans/next-img/README.md

 </picture>
 ```

-See the [demo]() website for a comprehensive list of examples.

 ## FAQ

 **Do I have to use the `<Picture />` component?**

-It is indeed optional.
+The Picture component is optional.
 You can handle the imported image object however you want.

-**Will you support `gif` images?**
-That could potentially be added in the future, let use know if you're interested.
+**Couldn't the images be optimized further?**

+Yes, you could probably get ~10%-20% or more compression if you pass the `jpg/png` through ImageOptim or other tools.
+Thing is, since this plugin outputs an already well optimized webp and you'll be serving webp to most modern browsers, that removes the need to squeeze that extra file size for `jpg/png` since they are the _fallback_ images.
+However, there might be use cases where custom compression algorhithms are needeed and we might add support for arbitrary transformations in this plugin in the future.

 ## Development